gatheringhallstudios/MHWorldData/README.md

 - ***type*_ext.csv**: Extension data that adds additional data to the type.
 This is used when each type can be optionally extended, such as a weapon that may be a bowgun and has bowgun ammo.

 ## How to build
 Make sure Python 3.6 or greater is installed on your system, and pipenv is installed (`pip install pipenv`).
-Afterwards, you can install all dependencies by running `pipenv install`.
+- Open a console window in the main directory
+- `pipenv install` to install all dependencies.
+Make sure its using python 3.6 or greater.
+- `pipenv shell` to activate the environment

 Afterwards, run `pipenv run python build.py` in a terminal to generate an `mhw.sql` file.
-Alternatively, run `pipenv shell` and then run `python build.py`.

 You can run the tests by executing `pipenv run pytest tests`.
+You will need to use `pipenv shell` everytime you open a new console window.

 ### Merging ingame binaries
 This project uses [fresch's mhw_armor_edit](https://github.com/fre-sch/mhw_armor_edit) to parse ingame binary data.
 To use it, follow the directions in fresch's repository to create a merged chunk data folder (make sure you own a copy of Monster Hunter World...), rename it to `mergedchunks`, and move it outside the project (to the same directory this project is contained in).
 Afterwards, run `pipenv run python merge.py binary update`.